onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/01.menus/docs.md

 :    Preliminary support for synchronized axes.
 All the spectrum charts in a single window will be synchronized across dimensions that share the same label.
 Changing the x, y and plane values in one window will result in the other windows being redrawn so that they share the same values on similar dimensions.
 There is not currently a method to restrict the synchronization to specified axes, remove synchronization, or synchronize spectrum charts in different windows.
 These features will be coming in a subsequent version.

+Copy Spectrum as SVG Text

+:  The spectral display can be copied to the clipboard as SVG (scalable vector graphics) text.
+The result can be pasted into some graphics applications, but at present this only works for some applications.
+For example, we have used this successfully with Affinity Designer on MacOS.

 Align Spectra